pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

     pywbemcli> connection save mymockserver

-See chapter :ref:`Mock WBEM server support` for more information on defining the files for a mock server.
+See chapter :ref:`Mock WBEM server` for more information on defining the files for a mock server.

 .. index:: triple: --output-format; general options; output-format